kevinkawchak/law-physical-ai-trials/adoption/README.md

 [![Concept](https://img.shields.io/badge/Concept-calibrated%20trust-EBCB8B.svg)](.)
 [![Agent](https://img.shields.io/badge/Agent-Claude%20Code%20Opus%204.8%20(1M)-8B2E3F.svg)](https://claude.com/claude-code)

+[Final PDF and Source](https://doi.org/10.5281/zenodo.20710602).
 This directory holds a **new paper topic** built with the same four-stage pipeline as the v0.1.0 review under [`../review/`](../review/), but it does **not** rewrite it.
 The work is *Earning the Clinician's Trust: An Eight-Question Confidence Framework for Verified Physical AI in Oncology Trials*, written for the clinicians